 I bet you’ve probably checked most European destinations off your travel bucket list by now: the UK, France, Spain, Italy, Germany, Ireland, Austria, Switzerland… Have I missed any?
 Oh yeah!
 You should visit Portugal.

-Originally written by Portuguese native Ines Campos Pinto, these reasons to visit Portugal will make you want to pack your bags right now.
-Wait until you read all these reasons to visit Portugal, you’ll be putting it on your bucket list pronto.
+Originally written by Portuguese native Ines Campos Pinto, these reasons for visiting Portugal will make you want to pack your bags right now.
+Wait until you read all these reasons to visit Portugal; you’ll be putting it on your bucket list pronto.

 Why Visit Portugal